A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Tensor Decision Diagram

-\rmagenta{In summary, we have shown that $\F$ is reduced.} \end{proof} The following theorem guarantees that the reduced TDD of a tensor can be obtained by applying the reduction rules. \begin{theorem} Let $\F$ be a normal TDD representing tensor $\phi$.
+The following theorem guarantees that the reduced TDD of a tensor can be obtained by applying the reduction rules. \begin{theorem} Let $\F$ be a normal TDD representing tensor $\phi$.
 Applying a reduction rule to $\F$ does not change the tensor it represents.
 Moreover, the reduced TDD of $\phi$ can be obtained from $\F$ by applying the reduction rules till no one is applicable. \end{theorem} \begin{proof} It is routine to show that applying any reduction rule to a normal TDD does not change the tensor it represents.
 Suppose $\F$ is a normal TDD that is not reduced.
 Applying the reduction rules in a bottom-up manner until no rule is applicable, by Theorem~\ref{thm:reduced_if_no_rule_applicable}, we obtain a reduced TDD that also represents $\phi=\bphi(\F)$.
 As reduced TDDs are unique \rmagenta{(see Theorem~\ref{thm:canonicity})}, this gives the reduced TDD of $\phi$. \end{proof}

 As each application of a reduction rule removes some nodes, the reduced TDD has the minimal number of nodes. \begin{corollary} Let $\F$ be a normal TDD of a tensor $\phi$.
-Then $\F$ is reduced if and only if $size(\F) \leq size(\G)$ for all normal TDDs of $\phi$. \end{corollary}
+Then $\F$ is reduced if and only if $|\F| \leq |\g|$ for any other normal TDD $\g$ of $\phi$. \end{corollary}

 \begin{example} \rblue{Consider the normalised TDD shown in Fig.~\ref{run_exp_normal}(c).
-Applying RR1 to merge all terminal 1 nodes and delete all terminal 0 nodes gives the TDD shown in Fig.~\ref{run_exp_reduce} (a).
-Then, further applying RR4 to merge the first and the third as well as the second and the fourth $y_3$ nodes, we have the reduced TDD as shown in Fig.~\ref{run_exp_reduce} (b)\rmagenta{, which provides a compact representation for the circuit in Fig.~\ref{exp-for-tensor-network1}}.}
+Applying RR1 to merge all terminal 1 nodes and delete all terminal 0 nodes gives the TDD shown in Fig.~\ref{run_exp_reduce}(a).
+Then, further applying RR4 to merge the first and the third as well as the second and the fourth $y_3$ nodes, we have the reduced TDD as shown in Fig.~\ref{run_exp_reduce}(b)\rmagenta{, which provides a compact representation for the circuit in Fig.~\ref{exp-for-quantum-circuit}}.}

 \end{example}

 \begin{remark} \rmagenta{As Boolean functions are special tensors, each Boolean function also has a unique reduced TDD representation, which can be obtained by performing the reduction rule RR1 on its ROBDD representation if we assign weight 1 to each ROBDD edge. } \end{remark}